Zero rates, resource misallocation, and shale oil

 - But shale oil is not profitable at low oil prices, creating a tension for investors.
 If shale oil investment is successful, a lot of oil will flood onto the market, driving down prices.
 But if shale oil is unsuccessful, then the oil produced will not be enough to recoup high capital investments.
 Clearly then, the sweet spot for this market is one in which production costs drop over time, well depletion rates drop and oil production levels remain high enough for profits but low enough not to crater the market.

-When oil gave way earlier this year, the world changed dramatically for shale oil exploration and production companies in three distinct ways.
+When oil finally gave way, the world changed dramatically for shale oil exploration and production companies in three distinct ways.

 First, the Japanese experience with zero rates and risk spreads told us that while safe assets were firmly anchored by the central bank’s actions, risk assets decoupled from safe assets in economic downturns.
 What we saw in 1997-98 and subsequent Japanese downturns was that the full force of market dislocation fell onto risk assets in the form of higher risk spreads without any yield relief because of the central bank’s inability to cut rates.
 For shale oil producers, this should mean a gapping up of rollover payment terms, presenting those companies with a brutally different funding environment.